 HO407 (21-27 York Street and units 1-7 of 31 York Street, Richmond) - Add 14 Garfield Street, Richmond to this HO schedule entry and reflect in the Heritage Overlay map (stables associated with 21-27 York Street and units 1-7 of 31 York Street, Richmond, has been subdivided and was not included in Amendment C149)

-Insert new reference documents titled Heritage Gap Study: Review of 17 precincts, Stage 2 Report, August 2014 and City of Yarra Heritage Gaps Study July 2014 - Smith Street South within clause 22.02 - Development Guidelines for Sites Subject to the Heritage Overlay.
+Insert a new reference documents titled Heritage Gap Study: Review of 17 precincts, Stage 2 Report, August 2014 and City of Yarra Heritage Gaps Study July 2014 - Smith Street South within clause 22.02 - Development Guidelines for Sites Subject to the Heritage Overlay.

 Amend the existing Appendix 8 incorporated document listed in the schedule to clause 81.01 to include the addresses and gradings of all new and revised places.